-

 Score: The SAT is scored on a scale of 400-1600

-Science: There is no science section on the SAT
+Science: There is no science test on the SAT.

 Would you mind telling us a little more about yourself so we can send you the most relevant content possible?